jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 May 16, 2008
 In Defense of Food: An Eater's Manifesto by Michael Pollan

+May 18, 2008
+Gossip Girl 5, 6 by Cecily Ziegesar

+>Was there something distinctly gay about Chuck Bass these days?
+Or perhaps not.
+Just because he'd gotten blond highlights and was wearing a slim, cream-colored wool coat by Ralph Lauren and orange leather Prada sneakers didn't mean he'd given up molesting defenseless, drunken girls at parties.
+Perhaps he was simply expressing himself.

 May 27, 2008
 The Grapes of Wrath by John Steinbeck